 The 2023 Update evaluated baseload resources listed in Figure 5-6.
 Renewable energy with on-site storage acts to smooth the output of the otherwise variable resource, and both Wind+Storage and Solar+Storage were considered.
 The storage is assumed to be 50% of the renewable energy nameplate with energy storage capacity in MWh at 4 times the nameplate capacity of the storage nameplate.
 A 50MW Solar plus Storage reference plant includes 25MW of battery storage capacity and 100MWh of energy storage for example.
 Small modular reactors are modeled as first available in 2032 and the model assumes the PUD could be a contracted energy off-taker for a portion of a project but would not be a project owner.
 Additionally, the Update has added fusion energy as a resource option for the first time.
-Snohomish County is home to a growing fusion energy is given a deliberately cautious first year availability date and the prices are assumed to be at market rates.
-This treatment enables the PUD to consider whether fusion could be a good fit in the distant future, and enables the PUD to proactively develop long-term relationships with local partners in the event commercial projects can be developed with layers of community benefits.
+Snohomish County is home to a growing fusion energy sector with multiple local companies contributing to technological advances.
+Fusion energy is given a deliberately cautious first year availability date and the prices are assumed to be at market rates.
+This treatment enables the PUD to consider whether fusion could be a good fit in the distant future and enables the PUD to proactively develop long-term relationships with local partners in the event commercial projects can be developed with layers of community benefits.